Nitzan Chen: Early life

 Nitzan Chen was born on October 4, 1963, in Jerusalem.
-After serving in the Artillery Corps of the Israeli Defense Forces, he earned a BA in Political Science from the Hebrew University of Jerusalem and a law degree from Ono Academic College.
+After serving in the Artillery Corps of the Israeli Defense Forces, he earned a BA in political science from the Hebrew University of Jerusalem and a law degree from Ono Academic College.
 He was a researcher and biographer for Rabbi Ovadia Yosef, the spiritual leader of the ultra-Orthodox Shas party.

 Career

 Early career

 Chen began his journalism career in 1987 as a correspondent for the ITIM News Agency.
 A year later he worked in Britain as an editor for The Jewish Chronicle (UK) and then as editor and presenter for Israel Radio (1989-1991).
 In 1991, he began his television career at Israel TV, Channel 1 News.

 Channel 1

-Chen started as Israel Television’s correspondent for domestic and religious affairs and also covered the Office of the President.
-From 1992-1996, he covered the Jewish settlement movement and protests against the Oslo Accords with the Palestinians.
+Chen started as Israel Television's correspondent for domestic and religious affairs and also covered the Office of the President.
+From 1992 to 1996, he covered the Jewish settlement movement and protests against the Oslo Accords with the Palestinians.
 From 1996 to 2006, he was correspondent for the Knesset (parliament); during this time some 3,000 stories were registered in his name including dozens of exposés and investigative reports.
 After serving as editor of the daily news program Seven Thirty in 1999, he became editor of Mabat, the flagship Evening News program a year later.

 From 2005 to 2009, he taught journalism and communications at the Ma'ale School of Television, Film, and the Arts and at Lifshitz College of Education.
 He was editor and presenter of the current affairs program From Today to Tomorrow and other broadcasts on education, society and religion, including a monthly program on behalf of the Department for Israel's National Heritage.